 Each stroke is different.
-How well you recover from a stroke depends upon many factors including how much and what parts of your brain were damaged and your health before the stroke.
+How well you recover from a stroke depends upon many factors including how much your brain was damaged and in what areas, and your health before the stroke.
 The work you do with your stroke rehabilitation team and the support from family and friends are also important to your recovery.

 A stroke damages the brain and causes a sudden loss of brain function.
-Because your brain controls everything you say, do and think a stroke can have a lot of different effects.
+Because your brain controls everything you say, do and think, a stroke can have a wide variety of effects.

 The cerebrum is responsible for controlling movement and sensation, speech, thinking, reasoning, memory, sexual function, and regulation of emotions.
 It is divided into the right and left sides or hemispheres.